-X Biohazardous/Radioactive Materials
+X Biohazardous/Carcinogenic/Radioactive Materials

 X.A.
-If you plan to use biohazardous or carcinogenic materials in your project, you must contact the Science Safety Office at x55623.
+If you plan to administer biohazardous or carcinogenic materials to live animals in your project, you must contact the Science Safety Office at x55623.
 If you plan to use radioactive materials in your project, you must contact the Radiation Safety Office at x55623.